hello-peter/ECG/README.md

- <font size=30> Prediction of ECG Abnormality Based on Recursive Neural Network </font>
+**Prediction of ECG Abnormality Based on Recursive Neural Network**
 This project is based on the mxnet framework
 >Directory:
     ---ECG5000